tommysullivan/ts-injector/lib/test-portal/readme.md

     - Deep Linking reflects current query and position within view
     - Use a Drill + Visualization tool to view results over time as a chart
     - Ability to searchably tag at the "entire test result" level
+    - Ability to search by cluster characteristics (such as version or environment)
+    - Ability to search by configuration predicates (with cli args becoming configuration as well)
+    - Ability to search by version of test code
+    - Ability to link tests together with a unique "test session id"

 Exploring a Test Result

     - scenario outline output could be grouped better
+    - see related test run(s) against different environment
     - need way to navigate quickly to source of failing tests
     - Indicate the sought tags for which there was not a match
     - Ability to view/explore the full test configuration for a run